postmanlabs/labs-docs/src/pages/docs/postman/scripts/test-scripts.md

 <img src="https://assets.postman.com/postman-docs/test-result-status.jpg" alt="Test Results" width="500px"/>

-If the request returned a `200` status code, the test will pass, otherwise it will fail.
+If the request returned a `200` status code, the test will pass—otherwise it will fail.
 Try changing the expected status code in your test script and running the request again.

 <img src="https://assets.postman.com/postman-docs/failed-test-status.jpg" alt="Failed Test Results" width="500px"/>